At a glance

 A personal data breach can be broadly defined as a security incident that has affected the confidentiality, integrity or availability of personal data.
-In short, there will be a personal data breach whenever any personal data is lost, destroyed, corrupted or disclosed; if someone accesses the data or passes it on without proper authorisation; or if the data is made unavailable, for example, when it has been encrypted by ransomware, or accidentally lost or destroyed.
+In short, there will be a personal data breach whenever any personal data is accidentally lost, destroyed, corrupted or disclosed; if someone accesses the data or passes it on without proper authorisation; or if the data is made unavailable and this unavailability has a significant negative effect on individuals.

-Recital 87 of the GDPR makes clear that when a security incident takes place, you should quickly establish whether a personal data breach has occurred and, if so, promptly take steps to address it, including telling the ICO if required.
+Recital 87 of the UK GDPR says that when a security incident takes place, you should quickly establish whether a personal data breach has occurred and, if so, promptly take steps to address it, including telling the ICO if required.

-In assessing risk to rights and freedoms, it’s important to focus on the potential negative consequences for individuals.
-Recital 85 of the GDPR explains that:
+Remember, the focus of risk regarding breach reporting is on the potential negative consequences for individuals.
+Recital 85 of the UK GDPR explains that:

 “A personal data breach may, if not addressed in an appropriate and timely manner, result in physical, material or non-material damage to natural persons such as loss of control over their personal data or limitation of their rights, discrimination, identity theft or fraud, financial loss, unauthorised reversal of pseudonymisation, damage to reputation, loss of confidentiality of personal data protected by professional secrecy or any other significant economic or social disadvantage to the natural person concerned.”

 This means that a breach can have a range of adverse effects on individuals, which include emotional distress, and physical and material damage.
 Some personal data breaches will not lead to risks beyond possible inconvenience to those who need the data to do their job.
 Other breaches can significantly affect individuals whose personal data has been compromised.
 You need to assess this case by case, looking at all relevant factors.